Linus4/eldritchinstinct/main.typ

 All PCs begin with two items from the *Gear Table* (p. #pageref(<gear_table>)) and any other items as the Warden sees fit depending on the occupation and the scenario.

-The PC with the lowest ability score total also starts with a source of light.
+Additionally, the PC with the lowest attribute starts with a source of light.

 #place(center, dx: -30pt)[
     #image("images/clovis-dardentor-by-leon-benett-44-f55373_cut.png", width: 50%)